Leo-Breneis/relace-documentation/RelaceDocumentation/Writerside/topics/API-Calls.md

 ## What is Relace?

-Relace is a website where you can see all of your homeworks at one place
+Relace is a website where you can see all of your homeworks in one place

-You can find your current frontend at [relacexyz](https://relacexyz.duckdns.org)
+You can find our current frontend at [relacexyz](https://relacexyz.duckdns.org)

 ### Who are we?